gardener/gardener-extension-provider-openstack/docs/usage/flexible-network-configuration.md

 openstack router add subnet my-router my-subnet
 ```

-⚠️ If DHCP is disabled, the gateway IP is missing, or DNS nameservers are not configured, worker
+⚠️ If DHCP is disabled, the gateway IP is missing, DNS nameservers are not configured, or the
-nodes will be created in OpenStack but will fail to bootstrap — they will appear as `Pending`
+configured DNS servers are not reachable from the tenant network, worker nodes will be created in
+OpenStack but will fail to bootstrap — they will appear as `Pending` machines in the
-machines in the machine-controller-manager and never join the cluster.
+machine-controller-manager and never join the cluster.
+Node-level DNS failures also prevent the
+Manila CSI driver from authenticating to the OpenStack identity endpoint at mount time.

 ⚠️ `networks.subnetId` is mutually exclusive with `networks.workers`, `networks.worker`, and
 `networks.subnetPool`.